kristopherjohnson/kjtcmws/README.md

 My goal is to have an automated service that notifies me when "something good" is showing on TCM so that I can set my DVR to record it.
-It looks for particular genres, actors, and directors.
+It looks for particular genres, actors, directors, and screenwriters.

 Requires [Node](http://nodejs.org).
 Run `npm install` to install the dependencies, then execute `tcmws.js` to display what's coming up in the next